tmcgilchrist/.emacs.d/README.md

 ## Tim's Emacs Configuration ##

+I use Emacs for most of my text editing needs, on my various Mac or Linux systems.
+Mostly I'm coding something in either Ruby, Erlang, JavaScript, CoffeeScript or Java.

 The basic structure of the directories is:

 * elpa: is the [Emacs Lisp Package Archive](http://tromey.com/elpa/)
-* lisp-personal: are my personal configuration files.
-Roughly one per mode.
 * init.el: loads all my customisations
-* tim.el: miscellaneous customisation options
+* tim: miscellaneous customisation files
+* custom.el: output of Custom.
+* lisp-personal: are my old configuration files, one per mode.
+Unused.

 ## Usage ##